Woodrow Wilson HS Newsletter

 Criterion for a student to achieve Woodrow Way Accolades:

-- Must be enrolled in a minimum of 2 WWHS sessions (starting by mid to late February)
+- Must attend a minimum of 2 WWHS sessions (starting by mid to late February)

 - Average a minimum of 2 course completions per session